gravitational/teleport/docs/4.3/aws_oss_guide.md

 # Added new context arn:aws:eks:us-west-2:480176057099:cluster/teleport-eks-cluster to /home/ec2-user/.kube/config
 ```

+#### Creating TLS certificate for Teleport

-Create SSL certificate for HTTPs.
+Create TLS certificate for HTTPs.
 It is absolutely crucial to properly configure TLS
 for HTTPS when you use Teleport Proxy in production.
 For simplicity, we are using Let’s
 Encrypt to issue certificates and simple DNS resolution.